Celebrate Your Success

 Baker University honors graduates each winter and spring.
 Ceremonies are held in the George F. Collins, Jr. Sports and Convention Center on the Baldwin City campus, at the corner of Sixth and Fremont streets.

 May 2014 Commencement Dates

 Saturday, May 10, 1 p.m. | School of Professional and Graduate Studies undergraduate degrees

 Saturday, May 10, 4 p.m. | School of Education, School of Professional and Graduate Studies graduate degrees

 Sunday, May 18, 1 p.m. | College of Arts and Sciences, School of Education, School of Nursing undergraduate degrees

 School of Nursing Pinning Ceremony – Friday, May 16

 School of Nursing graduates and their friends and family are invited to the Pinning Ceremony, 7:30 p.m., Grace Episcopal Cathedral, 701 SW Eighth Ave., Topeka.

-Immediately following the Commencement ceremony receptions will be held to honor graduates and their families and friends on the lawn north of George F. Collins, Jr. Sports and Convention Center on the Baldwin City campus.
-Rain location: Harter Union Lobby, the corner of Sixth and Dearborn.
+Immediately following the commencement ceremony, receptions will be held to honor graduates and their families and friends on the lawn north of George F. Collins, Jr. Sports and Convention Center on the Baldwin City campus.
+Rain location: Student Union lobby, the corner of Sixth and Dearborn.

 A celebratory toast and hooding rehearsal will be held at 3:30 p.m. in the lower level of the Clarice L. Osborne Chapel, 515 Sixth Street, before the School of Education Graduate Degree Ceremony.